damouse/vault-testing/README.md

 ## TODO

-- Cert validation in python
 - Revocation
 - Refresh (ideally with the same keys)
 - Plan API for developer and other intermediate issuance
+- Authentication WITH vault via certificate

 ## Scratch